Why Firms Need Powerful Recruitment CRM Software

 In our hyper-networked world, recruiters can encounter great candidates everywhere.
 Cloud-based CRMs with mobile app extensions enable recruiters to look into their team's hiring needs from where ever their day takes them.
 They may meet a candidate who is a great fit for a position a colleague is looking for.

 The ability to put a candidate forward by industry or company size, and have it routed to the recruiter for that account makes life easier for everyone involved.
 CRMs can automate high-volume manual functions which don't require human intervention.

 Recruitment CRM database software solutions which integrate with your Unified Communications or VoIP solutions save time, increase productivity and reduce administrative errors through manual recording.
 Provide your candidates, clients, and prospects with cohesive services from your entire agency team.
 ATS is the beginning of candidate experiences with your firm, however, integrated CRM automation drives better engagement and profitability.

 Your cloud provider and available features set directly affects your relationships with your clients, which directly affect your business' bottom line.
 Choose a superior cloud system and ensure that this effect is for the better.
-Fill out our online form today or call us at 1-866-879-8647 to request a no-obligation quote from an 8x8 Product Specialist.
+Fill out the form below today or call us at 1-877-369-0741 to request a no-obligation quote from an 8x8 Product Specialist.